West Coast wildfires may be polluting your air

 Air quality culprits

-The raging wildfires emit smoke filled with a hazardous mix of gases and fine particles from burning wood and plant material.
+The raging wildfires emit smoke filled with a hazardous mix of gasses and fine particles from burning wood and plant material.
 These particles come in various sizes, but the smallest are the most dangerous.
 Because they’re so tiny, they’re able to make their way deep into the lungs and bloodstream, causing everything from asthma attacks to cancer.
-In addition, the combination of different gases in smoke clouds can form surface-based ozone, which also can lead to health problems.
+In addition, the combination of different gasses in smoke clouds can form surface-based ozone, which also can lead to health problems.

 How bad is it?